Your Mesa aerospace program lives in Jira, but the inspection gates live in someone's head

 Exactly what you get

 Project management software that matches your process: enforced stage gates with required sign-offs, scheduling that respects finite machines and cleared people, compliance milestones as gating events, and integration to your ERP and inventory so the plan reflects real status.
 The board finally matches the floor.
-It connects to ERP software development for job and material status, field service management software where work happens off-site, and business intelligence dashboards for program-level visibility.
+It connects to ERP software development for job and material status, field service management software where work happens off-site, and business intelligence (BI) dashboards for program-level visibility.

 How to choose a developer in Mesa